Prescription and Illicit Drug Abuse

 How Opioids Can Harm You

-Opioids (painkillers) can be addictive if taken incorrectly.
+Opioids (painkillers) can be addictive, and the risk of addiction increases when taken incorrectly.
 They can also have serious side effects, including slowed breathing and death from overdose.

 How Depressants Can Harm You